juicedata/juicefs-csi-driver/docs/en/guide/pv.md

   bucket: https://<BUCKET>.s3.<REGION>.amazonaws.com
   access-key: <ACCESS_KEY>
   secret-key: <SECRET_KEY>
-  # Adjust Mount Pod timezone, defaults to UTC.
+  # Inject environment variables, e.g. timezone (UTC by default), or encryption paraphrase
-  # envs: "{TZ: Asia/Shanghai}"
+  # envs: "{TZ: Asia/Shanghai, JFS_RSA_PASSPHRASE: xxx}"
-  # If you need to format a volume within the mount Pod, fill in format options below.
+  # Options for juicefs format
   # format-options: trash-days=1,block-size=4096
+  # If encryption is enabled for the file system, the RSA private key needs to be included as well
+  # encrypt_rsa_key: xxx
 ```

 Fields description:

-- `name`: The JuiceFS file system name
+- `name`: The JuiceFS file system name.
 - `metaurl`: Connection URL for metadata engine.
-Read [Set Up Metadata Engine](https://juicefs.com/docs/community/databases_for_metadata) for details
+Read [Set Up Metadata Engine](https://juicefs.com/docs/community/databases_for_metadata) for details.
 - `storage`: Object storage type, such as `s3`, `gs`, `oss`.
 Read [Set Up Object Storage](https://juicefs.com/docs/community/how_to_setup_object_storage) for the full supported list
 - `bucket`: Bucket URL.
-Read [Set Up Object Storage](https://juicefs.com/docs/community/how_to_setup_object_storage) to learn how to setup different object storage
+Read [Set Up Object Storage](https://juicefs.com/docs/community/how_to_setup_object_storage) to learn how to setup different object storage.
-- `access-key`/`secret-key`: Object storage credentials
+- `access-key`/`secret-key`: Object storage credentials, these options can also be specified under the `format-options` field, with higher priority.
-- `envs`：Mount Pod environment variables
-- `format-options`: Options used when creating a JuiceFS volume, see [`juicefs format`](https://juicefs.com/docs/community/command_reference#format).
-This options is only available in v0.13.3 and above
+- `envs`：Mount Pod environment variables, in JSON or YAML format (the above code snippet is inline YAML).
+If encryption is enabled for the file system, refer to [this section](../security/encryption.md).
+- `format-options`: For Community Edition, this field stands for options used in [`juicefs format`](https://juicefs.com/docs/community/command_reference#format).
+- `encrypt_rsa_key`: The RSA private key used in file system encryption, see [encryption](../security/encryption.md) for more.

 Information like `access-key` can be specified both as a Secret `stringData` field, and inside `format-options`.
 If provided in both places, `format-options` will take precedence.

-### Cloud service {#cloud-service}
+### Enterprise Edition (Cloud Service) {#cloud-service}

 Before continue, you should have already [created a file system](https://juicefs.com/docs/cloud/getting_started#create-file-system).